Tampa Bay Community Development Corporation (CDC)

 Notices must be prepared and published in accordance with chapters

-702, Florida Statutes.
+702, of the Florida Statutes.
 The lender must file the

 original Notice of Sale and Affidavit of Proof of Publication with the Clerk no later than twenty-four (24) hours prior to